OSURoboticsClub/aerial_avionics/flight_controller/README.md

   * External SPI and I2C buses
   * Molex MicroLatch 2mm connectors in place of bulkier sherlock

+This will be a development version with many debug pads and a rather open layout for easier troubleshooting.

 v3.4
 ----
 2014 competition year.
 Separated IMU to daughter board to resolve board flex